zimfw/zimfw/modules/git-info/README.md

 ### Ignore Submodules

 Retrieving the status of a repository with submodules can take a long time.
-Submodules may be ignored when 'none', 'untracked', 'dirty', or 'all', which is the default.
+So by default 'all' submodules are ignored.
+Optionally, 'untracked', 'dirty', or 'none' submodules can be ignored:

     zstyle ':zim:git-info' ignore-submodules 'none'